VALAWAI/C0_email_sensor/README.md

     You have two main ways to start the component:

-    A. **With MOV and Mail Catcher (for testing):**
+    A. **With MOV and Mailtrap:**
-    To run the C0 E-mail Sensor with the MOV and a local email testing tool (Mail Catcher), use:
+    To run the C0 E-mail Sensor with the MOV and a local email testing tool (Mail Trap), use:

     ```bash
     COMPOSE_PROFILES=all docker compose up -d